Chickenpox is caused by the varicella-zoster virus. The same virus also causes herpes zoster (shingles).

 - Lukewarm baths with baking soda or oatmeal added to the water

-- Creams or lotions to reduce the itching
+- Creams or lotions to reduce the itching, such as calamine lotion

 Check with your healthcare professional before taking any medications, as some are not recommended for chickenpox.